LogtalkDotOrg/logtalk3/library/types/NOTES.md

 =======

-This library implements predicates over standard Prolog term types and also term representing common data structures such as lists and pairs.
+This library implements predicates over standard Prolog term types and also terms representing common data structures such as lists and pairs.

 It also includes a user-extensible `type` object defining type checking predicates over common Logtalk and Prolog term types.
 The types define